alexcormier/ctf-writeups/hf_pro_2020/decipher_the_prophecy/README.md

 **Designer:** MaxWhite

+## Give it a try?

+If you want to give this challenge a try before reading the writeup, I'm hosting it [here](https://alexcormier.github.io/ctf-writeups/hf_pro_2020/decipher_the_prophecy/).
+It's very slightly modified for a reason that may (or may not, I suppose) become clear when you read the writeup and spot the difference.
+All credit goes to MaxWhite for creating the challenge.

 ## Context

 We're sent to a simple looking web page that points us towards 3 pieces of information that we will need to find.